Laurianne Rossi: Early life and education

 Rossi is a graduate of the Sciences Po Aix (2006) and of the Master 2 "Public Affairs" of the Pantheon-Sorbonne University (2007).
 During her studies, she completed internships with the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) and the United Nations Development Programme (UNDP).

 Political career

 From 2007 to 2011, Rossi was a member of the Socialist Party.
 During that time, she was considered a supporter of Dominique Strauss-Kahn and Pierre Moscovici.
 She left the party in 2011.

 Since joining the National Assembly, Rossi has been serving as quaestor and therefore part of the Assembly's Bureau in the 15th legislature of the French Fifth Republic, under the leadership of president Richard Ferrand.
 She also serves on the Committee on Sustainable Development and Spatial Planning.
 In addition to her committee assignments, she is part of the French-Egyptian Parliamentary Friendship Group.

 In September 2018, after François de Rugy's appointment to the government, Rossi supported Barbara Pompili's candidacy for the presidency of the National Assembly.

+In the 2022 French legislative election she was unseated by Aurélien Saintoul from La France Insoumise.